onepf/OpenIAB/README.md

 Unity Plugin
 =====
-There is [Unity plugin](/onepf/OpenIAB/unity_plugin) that will simplify integration.
+There is also Unity engine [plugin](/onepf/OpenIAB/unity_plugin) that will simplify integration for C#/JavaScript developers.
 No need to write any java code.

 How Can I Help?
 =====